Zarkoix/PracticeLit/JavaTestRunner/README.md

 Implement `ReferenceImplementation` in `[testSuiteID].java` by providing a reference implementation and a `MethodSignature`, from there the JTR will fuzz random test cases based on the provided regex, and validate them on the ReferenceImplementation code.

 ### Providing Test Case Specifications
 Using a reference implementation is preferred as it allows for random test cases using regex.
-A `spec.json` must be provided which follows the schema below:
+A `testSpecs` key must be provided in the `manifest.json` using the following schema:

     {
+        ...
         "testSpecs": [testSpec]
+        ...
     }

 whereas the `testSpec` schema is